Tech Tips

 • Proprietary GPS Receiver/data stream.

-• Full screen GUI interface only in Guidance mode.
+• Full-screen GUI interface only in Guidance mode.

 • Address lookup naming convention needs work.